syntacticNaCl/wordpress-helpers/readme.md

 # WordPress Helpers

-A collection of custom WordPress extensions by Zawntech.
+A collection of custom WordPress extensions and HTML widgets by Zawntech.

 **Currently in initial development.
 API subject to change until a release is tagged.**